 BUDGET airline Ryanair has been branded “puerile and childish” for using a legal loophole to hit online customers with an extra credit card charge.

-Office of Fair Trading (OFT) chief executive John Fingleton yesterday attacked the company for hitting customers with a £5 booking fee for using all but one credit card.
+Office of Fair Trading chief executive John Fingleton attacked the company for the £5 fee charged on all but one credit card.

-The fee has been added to payments with an Electron Visa debit card from 1 January, leaving a prepaid MasterCard as the only way to book flights without being hit with the charge.
+The fee has been added to payments with Electron Visa debit cards from 1 January leaving a prepaid MasterCard as the only way to pay without being hit with the charge.

-Existing law says there must be at least one method on offer in which customers are not clobbered.
+Under the law there must be at least one method on offer in which customers are not clobbered.